-Local authorities have to consider the cost of not investing in inactivity.
-According to the National Institute of health and Care Excellence (NICE), inactivity is costing the national economy in England £8.2 billion per year.
-For local authorities, the cost of inactivity on average is £18 million per 100,000 people per year.
-These costs come from the direct impact inactivity has to increased likeliness of both physical and mental ill-health and the associated costs this has on public health services.
+Inactivity costs local authorities an average of £18 million per year.
+The National Institute of Health and Care Excellence (NICE) calculates that inactivity is costing the national economy in England £8.2 billion per year.
+These costs come from the direct impact inactivity has on the increased likeliness of both physical and mental ill-health and the associated costs to public health and care services.

 This is why Kirklees Council has invested in ‘Everybody Active’, to support residents to improve their levels of physical activity and live healthier, fitter lives.